-Also apply for a Canadian Business Number, Tax File Number, Goods and Services Tax, Pay As You Go tax (if you have employees) and Most Favored Nations Tariffs.
+Also apply for a Canadian Business Number, Tax File Number, Goods and Services Tax, Pay As You Go tax (if you have employees) and Most Favoured Nations Tariffs.
 Depending on where your goods are coming from, confirm whether they can be imported and if they need an import declaration.
-Finally, find a fulfillment center and carriers that provide coverage in the areas you’re targeting.
+Finally, find a fulfilment centre and carriers that provide coverage in the areas that you’re targeting.

 Ingram Micro Commerce & Lifecycle Services provides logistics solutions to help businesses connect supply and demand.